hapijs/accept/README.md

 ```

-## Encodings
+## Identity

-You can also ask Accept for a list of all the supported encodings from the browser, using the `encodings()` function (plural, not singular).
-You will be returned an array of strings, in order from most preferred to least as determined by the encoding weight.
+When you ask Accept for a list of all the supported encodings from the request, using the `encodings()` function (plural, not singular), you will be returned an array of strings in order from most preferred to least as determined by the encoding weight.

 ```
 var encodings = Accept.encodings("compress;q=0.5, gzip;q=1.0"); // encodings === ["gzip", "compress", "identity"]